iamalittleforest/9-good-README-generator/README.md

 * Inquirer Package

 ## Description
-This application enables users to dynamically generate a professional README.md file based on the user's input.
+An application that enables users to dynamically generate a professional README.md file based on the user's input.

 ## Screenshot
 <img src="assets/images/README-screenshot.png" alt="screenshot">